DataDog/hiring-engineers/answers.md

 This is Michael Hawley's submission for a Sales Engineer role.
-I decided for the sake of originality to make a sudo (hah get it?) tutorial, to help outline the steps I took for this challenge and present it in a way that a potential end user could follow easily.
+I decided for the sake of originality to make an abridged tutorial, to help outline the steps I took for this challenge and present it in a way that a potential end user could follow easily.

 ## Setting Up Your Environment